mbensi/ValetKeyCDS/README.md

 This document describes the Valet Key Pattern example from the guide [Cloud Design Patterns](http://aka.ms/Cloud-Design-Patterns).

+This version has been modified to use a Web API instead of the Cloud Service in the original sample.
+It also contains a DownloadBlob method in the client, to retrieve the uploaded blob from the Azure Storage, hence implementing the actual Valet Key pattern.

 ## System Requirements

 * Microsoft .NET Framework version 4.5